-We are offering [] shares of our Common Stock at an assumed combined public offering price of \$[] per share and accompanying April 2025 Warrant (the last reported sale price of our Common Stock on Nasdaq on [], 2025).
-We are also offering Pre-Funded Warrants to those purchasers whose purchase of shares of our Common Stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of Common Stock following the consummation of this offering in lieu of the shares of Common Stock that would result in such excess ownership.
-For each Pre-Funded Warrant sold, the number of shares of Common Stock sold will be reduced on a one-for-one basis.
-Each share of our Common Stock or Pre-Funded Warrant is being sold together with one April 2025 Warrant to purchase one and one-half share of Common Stock.
-The shares of Common Stock and/or Pre-Funded Warrants and the accompanying April 2025 Warrants can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.
-We are also registering the shares of our Common Stock issuable from time to time upon exercise of the Pre-Funded Warrants, April 2025 Warrants and Placement Agent Warrants offered hereby.
+We are offering 7,784,904 shares of our Common Stock at a combined public offering price of \$0.32 per share and accompanying May 2025 Warrant.
+We are also offering 2,371,346 Pre-Funded Warrants, at a combined public offering price of \$0.313 per Pre-Funded Warrant and accompanying May 2025 Warrant, to those purchasers whose purchase of shares of our Common Stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of Common Stock following the consummation of this offering in lieu of the shares of Common Stock that would result in such excess ownership.
+Each share of our Common Stock or Pre-Funded Warrant is being sold together with one May 2025 Warrant to purchase one and one-half share of Common Stock.
+The shares of Common Stock and/or Pre-Funded Warrants and the accompanying May 2025 Warrants can only be purchased together in this offering but will be issued separately and will be immediately separable upon issuance.
+We are also registering the shares of our Common Stock issuable from time to time upon exercise of the Pre-Funded Warrants and Placement Agent Warrants offered hereby, as well as the shares of Common Stock that may be issuable pursuant to the Reverse Stock Split Adjustment contained in the May 2025 Warrants.